MhozaifaA/Meteors.OperationResult/README.md

 - Helper to convert from any operation type to other with out take data (this too useful when need to get un-success to return operation from other) 'note: this will work agenst ** enable to retuen data with other success status** , later i well see how to enable two side (smart mapping can be)
 - Find more pritty way when return generic "_Operation" with out need to generic only fill *base
 - write extension methods for Http operation results, this can done by users, but Meteors is some internal using extensions of OperationResult, so they can be public and more what users need
+- [ ] Support message with SetException with all shape , look like (exception , message).

 **Feature [X] will braking change and effect in some features**